Vanguard Emerging Markets Government Bond ETF (NYSEARCA:VWOB) Shares Up 0.1%

-Shares of Vanguard Emerging Markets Government Bond ETF (NYSEARCA:VWOB) shot up 0.1% on Friday .
-The company traded as high as $73.57 and last traded at $73.53.
-317,515 shares changed hands during mid-day trading, a decline of 21% from the average session volume of 401,836 shares.
+Vanguard Emerging Markets Government Bond ETF (NYSEARCA:VWOB)’s stock price was up 0.1% on Friday .
+The stock traded as high as $73.57 and last traded at $73.53.
+Approximately 317,515 shares were traded during mid-day trading, a decline of 21% from the average daily volume of 401,836 shares.
 The stock had previously closed at $73.43.

 - Get a free copy of the StockNews.com research report on Vanguard Emerging Markets Government Bond ETF (VWOB)